Select Your Bra Size Chart

 1. Confusion with Double Letters

-- The US uses terms like DDD or F interchangeably, while the UK separates these into distinct sizes like E and F.
+• The United States uses terms like DDD or F interchangeably, while the United Kingdom separates these into distinct sizes like E and F.

 2. Variation in Band Tightness

-- A UK 34 band may feel tighter than a US 34, leading some to size up in UK brands.
+• A United Kingdom 34 band may feel tighter than a United States 34, leading some to size up in United Kingdom brands.

 3. Availability

-- Many stores in the US don’t stock UK brands, making it harder to try before buying.
-Conversely, UK shoppers might struggle to find US-exclusive sizes.
+• Many stores in the United States don’t stock United Kingdom brands, making it harder to try before buying.
+Conversely, United Kingdom shoppers might struggle to find Unites States exclusive sizes.